fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 `pip install keras`.

 OpenCV, however, will require a slightly more complex installation procedure.
-This is beyond the scope of this book, but the information is well documented online via OpenCV documentation, which you can view at the following URL:
+This is beyond the scope of this course, but the information is well documented online via OpenCV documentation, which you can view at the following URL:
 <https://docs.opencv.org/trunk/df/d65/tutorial_table_of_content_introduction.html>.

 Alternately, it\'s worth noting that both Kaggle and Google Colab come with OpenCV preinstalled.
-To run the examples in this chapter, make sure you have OpenCV installed and can import with `import cv2`.
+To run the examples in this lab, make sure you have OpenCV installed and can import with `import cv2`.